Miklós Kásler

-Miklós Kásler (born 1 March 1950) is a Hungarian oncologist, professor, director of the National Institute of Oncology, and Minister of Human Resources from 2018 to 2022.
+Miklós Kásler (1 March 1950 – 5 September 2025) was a Hungarian oncologist, academic, director of the National Institute of Oncology and Minister of Human Resources from 2018 to 2022.

-Life
+Background

-His father, Dr István Kásler (born 1918, Déva (now Romania) was a jurist and his mother, Aranka Boda (born 1923, Sárvár) was a pedagogue.
+His father, István Kásler (born 1918, Déva) was a jurist and his mother, Aranka Boda (born 1923, Sárvár) was a pedagogue.
 On his father's side he has Bukovina German and Bukovina Székely ancestors from Andrásfalva (Măneuți).

 He was born in Budapest, but the family moved to Sárvár, so he attended the primary and secondary schools there.
 Later he studied medicine at the University of Szeged and graduated in 1974.
 Then he took exams in surgery (1978), oral surgery (1988), plastic and reconstructional surgery (1998) and oncology (2009).

 From 1969, he worked in the Institute of Medical Chemistry of the University of Szeged as demonstrator and from 1971 in the Microbiology Institute as a TDK member.
 He became a clinical physician in 1974 at the No. 2 Surgeon Clinic and from 1978 an instructor.

 He came to the National Oncological Institute in 1981 where he became lecturer in 1984 and chief medical officer of the head-neck surgery department in 1986.
 He was nominated to director of the institute.
 He established the National Cancer Control Program for the heterogeneous medical care of cancer patients in 1993.

-Since 1994 he became professor at the Semmelweis University and head of department at three universities (Semmelweis University, University of Pécs, University of Medicine and Pharmacy of Târgu Mureș) since 1998.
-Since 2007 he was director of the oncological department of the University of Pécs.
-His scientific degrees are doctoral candidate (1984), Doctor of MTA (2010), member of the European Academy of Sciences and Arts (2017).
+From 1994, he was professor at the Semmelweis University and head of department at three universities (Semmelweis University, University of Pécs, University of Medicine and Pharmacy of Târgu Mureș) from 1998.
+From 2007 he was director of the oncological department of the University of Pécs.
+His scientific degrees were doctoral candidate (1984), Doctor of MTA (2010), member of the European Academy of Sciences and Arts (2017).

 During his scientific activity he wrote 16 professional books, 7 books, 76 book parts, more than 250 in and internationally published announcements and gave lectures on many national and international occasions on several institutes.

+Kásler died on 5 September 2025, at the age of 75.

 Public activity

-He always showed great interest in Hungarian history and historical fate questions.
+Kásler always showed great interest in Hungarian history and historical fate questions.
 His opinion is that the human of today has lost his way and his values.
 A kind of moral interregnum is formed when a part of the old classical, through century defecated values is lost by the humans and is now looking for a way to the solution.